 What happens if I overdose (Diastat)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Overdose symptoms may include extreme drowsiness, confusion, muscle weakness, fainting, or coma.
+Overdose symptoms may include extreme drowsiness, loss of balance or coordination, limp or weak muscles, or fainting.

 What should I avoid while using diazepam rectal (Diastat)?